Last updated on May 21st, 2023 at 10:52 pm

 - The scent of the orange blossom flower has also been considered an aphrodisiac.

-The best time to gift someone orange blossom flowers
+Best time to gift Orange blossom flowers

-Due to their white color and a delicate, sweet scent, orange blossom flowers have also been perceived as a symbol of spirituality and the afterlife.
+Due to their white color and delicate, sweet scent, orange blossom flowers have also been perceived as a symbol of spirituality and the afterlife.
 Flower arrangements made of these blossoms are often brought to funerals.